ebzzry/ebzzry.github.io/en/src/zsh-tips-2.md

 <a name="saving">Saving</a>
 ---------------------------

-Directory stacks allows us to move through the trees that we are working now.
+Directory stacks allows us to move through the trees that we are working on currently.
 Pushing to the directory stack permits us to *visit* a directory, wherein we will perform actions there, then go back to the last one through popping, with ease.